-- (c) The applicant concerned must pay to the Council the fees determined by it in respect of an evaluation conducted in terms of this section before sitting for any such an evaluation. - (4) As soon as any person in possession of a conditional registration certificate has complied with subsection (1)(b) and upon the expiry of any period or periods of time determined by the Council in terms of subsection (2), and specified in such conditional registration certificate, he or she may apply in writing to the Council to sit for the prescribed additional examinations referred to in subsection (1)(c). - (5) A person conditionally registered in terms of this section may not be appointed or elected as a member of the Council or of a committee of the Council, or vote or otherwise participate in the election of the members of the Council. - (6) The Council may withdraw in writing, at any time during the period of time for which a conditional registration certificate had been issued, and after having afforded the holder thereof an opportunity to be heard, such certificate and remove the name of the person concerned from the relevant conditional registration register, if the Council is satisfied that the person to whom such certificate had been issued has refused or failed to comply with all the conditions or requirements specified on such certificate. - (7) Notwithstanding subsection (6), any person in possession of a conditional registration certificate and who performs any act which he or she may not perform in respect of the profession concerned, or which he or she performs in contravention of any condition or requirement of such conditional registration, is guilty of an offence and on conviction liable to the penalties specified in section 58(b). - (8) No person who is in possession of a qualification prescribed in terms of section 18(1), and which qualification entitles him or her to registration in terms of section 20, may be registered conditionally in terms of this section.
+- (c) The applicant concerned must pay to the Council the fees determined by it in respect of an evaluation conducted in terms of this section before sitting for any such an evaluation. - (4) As soon as any person in possession of a conditional registration certificate or a conditional enrolment certificate has complied with subsection (1)(b) and upon the expiry of any period or periods of time determined by the Council in terms of subsection (2), and specified in such conditional registration certificate or conditional enrolment certificate, he or she may apply in writing to the Council to sit for the prescribed additional examinations referred to in subsection (1) (c). - (5) A person conditionally registered or conditionally enrolled in terms of this section may not be appointed or elected as a member of the Council or of a committee of the Council, or vote or otherwise participate in the election of the members of the Council. - (6) The Council may withdraw in writing, at any time during the period of time for which a conditional registration certificate or a conditional enrolment certificate had been issued, and after having afforded the holder thereof an opportunity to be heard, such certificate and remove the name of the person concerned from the relevant conditional registration register or the conditional enrolment roll, as the case may be, if the Council is satisfied that the person to whom such certificate had been issued has refused or failed to comply with all the conditions or requirements specified on such certificate. - (7) Notwithstanding subsection (6), any person in possession of a conditional registration certificate or conditional enrolment certificate and who performs any act which he or she may not perform in respect of the profession concerned, or which he or she performs in contravention of any condition or requirement of such conditional registration, is guilty of an offence and on conviction liable to the penalties specified in section 61(b).

+(8) No person who is in possession of a qualification prescribed in terms of section 18(1), and which qualification entitles him or her to registration or enrolment in terms of section 20, may be registered or enrolled conditionally, as the case may be, in terms of this section.

-24. Registration of person registered conditionally
+24. Registration or enrolment of person conditionally registered or enrolled

-Any person registered conditionally in terms of section 23 may apply to the Council, as soon as he or she has complied with that section and the conditions specified in the conditional registration certificate concerned, for registration in terms of section 20.
+Any person registered or enrolled conditionally in terms of section 23 may apply to the Council, as soon as he or she has complied with that section and the conditions specified in the conditional registration certificate concerned, for registration or enrolment, as the case may be, in terms of section 20.

-25. Keeping of registers
+25. Keeping of registers and rolls